awesomeeng/zephjs/docs/Introducing.md

  - A Property is prefixed by the "." character as in ".value".
  - The content of an element is specified by the entire string "$".

-Bindings are a really simple, but highly useful way to move information around in your Web Component.
+Bindings are a really simple, but highly useful way to move information around in your Web Component without having to worry about all the boilerplate details to do so.
+It is yet another example of how ZephJS tries to simplify the heavy lifting for you.

 #### Events

-Wehn you are defining a Web Component you are defining the details about an element that will be created later.
+When you are defining a Web Component you are defining the details about an element that will be created later.
 As such, adding events around those elements is normally non-trivial.
-ZephJS, however, make it super easy with the `onEvent()` and `onEventAt()` definition methods.
+ZephJS, however, makes it super easy with the `onEvent()` and `onEventAt()` definition methods.

 First, you tell ZephJS what element you want to watch for events: the `onEvent()` method watches the custom element itself, while the `onEventAt()` method takes a CSS Query Selector string as its first argument and matches it against any element within its internal content.